cybercypherdev/Waste-Image-Classification-Hackathon-2025/README.md

 ## Using the System

 ### Web Interface
-1. Open `src/ui/index.html` in a web browser if you are running it localy
+1. The site is live at https://kind-glacier-09583601e.6.azurestaticapps.net/ but if you are running it localy Open `src/ui/index.html` in a web browser if you are running it localy
 2. Upload an image using the interface
 3. View the classification results and confidence scores
    ### How to use the web Interface